macp-runtime v0.4.0

 │ ├── main.rs # server startup, TLS, persistence, auth wiring

-│ ├── runtime.rs # coordination kernel and mode dispatch
+│ ├── runtime.rs # coordination kernel, mode dispatch, lifecycle bus

 │ ├── mode_registry.rs # single source of truth for mode registration

-│ ├── security.rs # auth config, sender derivation, rate limiting
+│ ├── security.rs # auth config loader, sender derivation, rate limiting

 │ ├── session.rs # canonical SessionStart validation and session model